I think the game is trying to tell us something...

 Anime and Manga

-In one famous week-long series of FoxTrot strips, Jason has spent a month trying to beat a Boss in a video game called the Red Orb Guardian who he can't even come close to defeating.
+- In one famous week-long series of FoxTrot strips, involving a Fictional Video Game, Jason has spent a month playing a game trying to beat a Boss called the Red Orb Guardian who he can't even come close to defeating.
 When Paige tries to play the game, she figures out why; you aren't supposed to fight the guy at all, if you simply walk past him, he won't stop you.
 (Jason seems to wonder why you aren't supposed to challenge a huge, hulking, ferocious-looking warrior that has skeletal corpses surrounding him, calling the situation "counter-intuitive".
 Of course, Jason is like that a lot.)